stat545ubc-2021/mda-williamlaplante/README.md

 We thus separated the variables in two categories, and used multivariate linear models to fit the data.
 It turns out that both models predicted poorly, since they both had bad R-squared coefficients.
 This result showed us that most likely, the main problem was our model, and not so much the variables used in our model.
 Using a non-linear model would have probably yielded better results.

-The directory structure is pretty straightforward ; md1, md2 and md3 contain the contents of each milestones, and the output folder contains the models generated in milestone 3 along with a summary table obtained from milestone 2.
+The directory structure of this project is pretty straightforward ; md1, md2 and md3 contain the contents of each milestones, and the output folder contains the models generated in milestone 3 along with a summary table obtained from milestone 2.